-Total assets in the current six-month period increased compared to the year ended December 31, 2022, mostly due to an increase in cash (due to an equity financing) and an increase in exploration and evaluation assets (related to the acquisition of Millennial).
+Total assets in the current nine-month period increased compared to the year ended December 31, 2022, mostly due to an increase in exploration and evaluation assets (related to the acquisition of Millennial).
 Total assets in the current year ended December 31, 2022 decreased compared to the year ended December 31, 2021, mostly due to a decrease in exploration and evaluation assets (resulting from a reclamation adjustment), partially off-set by a slight increase in cash and pre-paid expenses.

-Working capital in the current six-month period ended June 30, 2023 increased compared to the year ended December 31, 2022 mostly due to an increase in cash (due to an equity financing).
-The Company's working capital in the current period, excluding the convertible debt liability, was \$17,998,600.
+Working capital in the current nine-month period ended September 30, 2023 decreased compared to the year ended December 31, 2022 mostly due to a decrease in cash (due to increased exploration and evaluation expenditures).
+The Company's working capital in the current period, excluding the convertible debt liability, was \$9,604,757.
 Working capital in the year ended December 31, 2022 decreased compared to the year ended December 31, 2021 due to the convertible debt being classified as a current liability.
 The Company's working capital, excluding the convertible debt liability, was \$11,651,434, which represents an increase compared to the year ended December 31, 2021, mostly due to an increase in cash in the year ended December 31, 2022, as a result of the Company's August 2022 equity financing and proceeds from convertible debt initial advance.

-Total current liabilities slightly increased in the current six-month period ended June 30, 2023 compared to the year ended December 31, 2022, as a result of an increase in convertible host liability (due to increased loan interest rate) as well as increases in trade and other payables from the acquisition of Millennial.
-These increases were partially off-set by a decrease in the convertible derivative component (due to a decrease in share price).
+Total current liabilities slightly increased in the current nine-month period ended September 30, 2023 compared to the year ended December 31, 2022, as a result of an increase in convertible host liability (due to increased loan interest rate) as well as increases in trade and other payables.
+These increases were partially offset by a decrease in the convertible derivative component (due to a decrease in share price).
 Total current liabilities increased in the year ended December 31, 2022, when compared to the year ended December 31, 2021, due to the convertible debt loan being classified as a current liability, despite the fact that the maturity date of this loan is in August 2025.
 The Company adopted IAS 1 amendments in 2022 and classified the liability portion of the convertible debt as a current liability, in accordance with these amendments.
 As a result, the Company reported lower working capital in the year ended December 31, 2022.
-Total non-current liabilities increased in the current six-month period ended June 30, 2023 compared to the year ended December 31, 2022 mostly due to the reclamation liability increase and an increase in long-term lease liability, due to merger in the current period.
+Total non-current liabilities decreased in the current nine-month period ended September 30, 2023 compared to the year ended December 31, 2022 mostly due to the reclamation liability decrease, partly offset by an increase in long-term lease liability, due to merger in the current period.
 Total non-current liabilities decreased in the current year ended December 31, 2022 compared to the year ended December 31, 2021 mostly due to a change in reclamation liability assumptions around inflation and discount rates.